Andrew C. Rajca

 Department of Languages, Literatures and Cultures

-Andrew C. Rajca (Ph.D Arizona, 2010) specializes in literary and visual culture in Latin America and is a core faculty member in Portuguese, Spanish, Comparative Literature, and Latin American Studies at the University of South Carolina.
-Drawing from an interdisciplinary theoretical framework of cultural studies and critical theory, his research focuses on such themes as memory, violence, human rights, and urban space in contemporary Latin American cultural production.
-His book, Dissensual Subjects: Memory, Human Rights, and Postdictatorship in Argentina, Brazil, and Uruguay, critically examines the relationship between the discourses of memory and human rights in postdictatorial culture through the analysis of visual aesthetic production.
-He has begun working on a new book project focused on urban theory, aesthetics, and cinema in São Paulo, Brazil.
-Professor Rajca has lived and conducted research throughout Latin America, and he seeks to help students make connections between lived experiences and critical discussions about cultural production the classroom.
+Andrew C. Rajca (Ph.D Arizona, 2010) specializes in Latin American Cultural Studies and teaches undergraduate and graduate courses in Portuguese, Spanish, and Comparative Literature at the University of South Carolina.
+Drawing from an interdisciplinary theoretical framework of cultural studies and critical theory, his research focuses on such themes as memory, violence, human rights, aesthetics, and space in contemporary visual and literary cultures in Latin America.
+His book, Dissensual Subjects: Memory, Human Rights, and Postdictatorship in Argentina, Brazil, and Uruguay (Northwestern University Press, 2018), critically examines the relationship between memory and human rights in postdictatorial culture through the analysis of visual art installations in former detention and torture centers.
+He is working on a new book focused on cinematic aesthetics and urban space in São Paulo, Brazil, and has begun initial research on a third book project focused on aesthetics and ecology in the Latin American Southern Cone.

 Rajca, Andrew C. Dissensual Subjects: Memory, Human Rights, and Postdictatorship in Argentina, Brazil, and Uruguay.
 Northwestern University Press.
 2018.
 Available here.

 Rajca, Andrew C. “Urban Imaginaries, Spatial Practices, and Cinematic Aesthetics in Sérgio Bianchi's Os inquilinos.”
 Arizona Journal of Hispanic Cultural Studies.
 22 (2018): 181 - 198.
 Available here.